 The Audit Committee of the Board of Directors (the "Committee") is comprised of three independent directors and operates under a written charter, revised most recently by the Board on February 16, 2007.
+The Audit Committee Charter is available on the Company's website at www.espey.com under the tab "Investors".

-In fulfilling its responsibilities, the Committee has reviewed and discussed the Company's audited consolidated financial statements for the fiscal year ended June 30, 2011 with management and the independent auditors.
+In fulfilling its responsibilities, the Committee has reviewed and discussed the Company's audited consolidated financial statements for the fiscal year ended June 30, 2012 with management and the independent auditors.